 Change Vector and the special flag

 Case 3: Cluster transaction with an External incoming replication

 While the internal replication with the cluster is discussed in the previous case, the case where two clusters are connected via external replication is a bit different.

-Cluster wide transaction can operate only with a functional cluster, so if no consensus was acquired for the cluster transaction by the majority of the nodes or currently there is no leader, the transaction will be rolled back.
+A cluster-wide transaction can operate only within a functional cluster.
+Thus, if no consensus was acquired for the cluster transaction by the majority of the nodes or currently there is no leader, the transaction will be rolled back.

 Acquiring a consensus doesn't mean the acceptance of the transaction.
-Once the consensus is acquired, each node will do a concurrency check on the compare exchange values, and if this fails the transaction rolled back.
+Once the consensus is acquired, each node does a concurrency check on the compare-exchange values.
+If the concurrency check fails, the transaction will be rolled back.

 Failure to apply transaction on database nodes

-The execution of cluster transaction on the database will be stopped until this type of failure will be fixed.
+The execution of cluster transactions on the database will be stopped until these types of failures are fixed.

-To view the current state of the cluster transaction that are waited to completed by all of the database node can be found at:
+To view the current state of the cluster transactions that are waiting to be completed by all of the database nodes can be found at: